georgia-tech-db/evadb/api-docs/source/reference/evaql/load.rst

    LOAD FILE 'test_video.mp4' INTO MyVideo;

--  **test_video.mp4** is the filesystem path where the video file is located.
+-  **test_video.mp4** is the location of the video file in the filesystem on the client.
--  **MyVideo** is the table name where this video is added.
-Subsequent queries over the video will refer to this table name.
+-  **MyVideo** is the name of the table in EVA where this video is loaded.
+Subsequent queries over the video must refer to this table name.

-When **LOAD**ing a video, there is no need to create a schema for the table.
-EVA automatically generates the following schema with two columns:
+When a video is loaded, there is no need to specify the schema for the video table.
+EVA automatically generates the following schema:

 .. list-table:: MyVideo
    :widths: 25 50